 Ethiopia is also the epicenter of the largest locust outbreak in decades.
 At least one million Ethiopians suffered crop losses due to the locusts; as a result, 11 million Ethiopians are forecast to face crisis levels of food insecurity.

 Moreover, one million people were affected and 300,000 people displaced by flooding in 2020 alone and, with climate change increasing the frequency of extreme weather patterns, 2021 may also see major natural-driven emergencies

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

 We first began assisting people in Ethiopia in 2000, providing essential aid to over 100,000 refugees from neighbouring countries and more than 500,000 Ethiopians affected by previous droughts.
 Since then, the IRC has expanded to provide a wide range of assistance for refugees living in camps and for vulnerable Ethiopian communities throughout the country.
 In 2013, the IRC opened the largest water system for any refugee camp in the world.

-As Ethiopia hosts nearly 740,000 refugees and asylum seekers, and works to recover from the effects of a devastating drought and other economic shocks, the IRC is focusing our efforts in affected communities by:
+As Ethiopia hosts approximately 800,000 refugees and asylum seekers, and works to recover from the effects of drought, conflict and other economic shocks, the IRC is focusing our efforts in affected communities by:

-- Educating communities on good hygiene practices that prevent the spread of disease
+- educating communities on good hygiene practices to prevent the spread of disease, including COVID-19;

-- Introducing new vocational skills and job opportunities to youth and vulnerable households
+- introducing new livelihoods-related skills and job opportunities to youth and vulnerable households.

 What still needs to be done?